CouncilofLorien/counciloflorien.github.io/docs/cards/B/black-arrow.md

 > Minor Item
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _Warrior only._ Tap Black Arrow to give -1 to the prowess and body of any one attack against bearer's company.
-When Black Arrow is tapped, discard if its bearer is not a Man. <br>_"'Black arrow!
+When Black Arrow is tapped, discard if its bearer is not a Man. <br>_“‘Black arrow!
 I have saved you to the last.
 You have never failed me and always I have recovered you.
-If ever you came form the forges of the true king under the Mountain, go now and speed well!'"_ ***---Hob***
+If ever you came form the forges of the true king under the Mountain, go now and speed well!’”_ ***---Hob***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>